EBIBioSamples/SolrUTF8DecoderProcessor/README.md

   </requestHandler>
 ```

+## Start indexing
-Now when you index a document with a field `test_utf8`, such field will be processed by the UTF8DecoderProcessor
+Everything is in place, when you index a document with a field `test_utf8` such field will be processed by the UTF8DecoderProcessor and the result stored in the field.